joannakl/learning-open-source/_articles/technically-open/basics.md

 Additionally communities are starting to experiment with other communication norms.
 More often we are seeing tools like [Rocketchat](https://rocket.chat/), [Mattermost](https://about.mattermost.com/), [Discord](https://discordapp.com/) and [Gitter](https://gitter.im/) used as collaborative way of sharing workflows, with itegrations for many of the tools those communities use.

-**There is some tension within the open ecosystem when tools that are not themselves open are chosen, which if you completed the first module you'll recognize that tension being tied to the Internet Freedom movement and accessiblity of the tools themselves.
+**There is some tension within the open ecosystem when tools that are not themselves open source are chosen**, which if you completed the first module you'll recognize that tension being tied to the Internet Freedom movement and accessibility.
 IRC for example is considered a non-accessible tool for many non-technical contributors.

-Often communication solutions are no longer tied to a single platform, and instead a web of tools are tied together via 'briges' between tools like [Sameroom](https://sameroom.io/blog/connecting-a-channel-in-slack-to-a-channel-irc/).
-Still more projects limit their dicussions to issue trackers.
+Often communication solutions are no longer tied to a single platform, and instead a web of tools are tied together via 'bridges' between tools like [Sameroom](https://sameroom.io/blog/connecting-a-channel-in-slack-to-a-channel-irc/).
+Still more projects limit their discussions to issue trackers.

 ### TODO norms of open source comms